pacificclimate/pdp-docker/README.md

 ### Running tests and PDP application on workstation

-It is difficult if not impossible to install on an up-to-date workstation a suitable environment for running the PDP's tests or the application.
+It is difficult on an up-to-date workstation to install a suitable environment for running the PDP's tests or the application.

 Instead, we can use a Docker container.
 The images in this repo provide